 Special performances to the topic of “Migration”

 The major theme of the festival’s second day was “Migration” and a scrutiny of the term “refugee crisis”.
 It started off with two keynote speeches by Prof. Dr. Encarnación Rodriguez and Prof. Dr. Riem Spielhaus who explored the question of how crises generally are treated in academia.
-In the discussion, Susan Arndt suggested that at its gist of the matter the term “refugee crisis” is more about an “identity crisis” addressing that white Christianity were rightfully entitled to own European privileges, resources and futures.
+In the discussion, Susan Arndt suggested that at its gist of the matter the term “refugee crisis” is more about an “identity crisis” questioning the widespread claim that white Christians were rightfully entitled to own their European privileges, resources and futures .
 Later, back at the Old Castle, a multilingual discussion and reading in English, Arabic and German was held.
 Subsequently, three books were presented in cooperation with the Universitätsverein of the University of Bayreuth: “HAYMATLOS“, “Das Herz verlässt keinen Ort, an dem es hängt“ (by Lina Atfah & Rabab Haidar) and “Das Aufbrechen“ (by dilop).
 While the audience was attentively listening to the readings, the Syrian artist Ahmad Karno captured his interpretation of migration and flight on canvas as part of a live art performance – addressing the bombing of Idlib, Syria, that took place at this very moment.
 After a podium discussion on war in the MENA region and the experiences of migrants in Germany chaired by Susan Arndt and a children’s workshop “Kids write for kids”, Anabela Rodriguez invited the audience to take part in a multigenerational workshop developing a method to experience the power of solidarity.
 A HipHop concert concluded the festival’s second day on Saturday evening: In their performances the artists Musa Okwonga, BLESZ as well as the duo Lina Sur & Ucy talked and rapped about racism among other topics and celebrated music as their vision of new futures.